Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/index.md

 Where $G_{\mu \nu}$ is a tensor that describes the _curvature_ of spacetime, $\Lambda$ is called the **cosmological constant**, and $T_{\mu \nu}$ is an extension of the four-momentum.
 A full explanation of general relativity is very complicated.
 But for those readers interested, see [this online astronomy textbook's chapter on GR](https://galaxiesbook.org/chapters/C.-General-Relativity.html), which contains a concise but still accurate summary of General Relativity.

+## Next steps

+We've reached the end of the first part of the guide to classical mechanics.
+Now is the time to continue to [part 2](@/advanced-classical-mech/part-2.md)!